matteobettini/professional_website/content/authors/admin/_index.md

 My research focuses on reinforcement learning applied to multi-agent and multi-robot systems.

-I am currently working on training LLM agents for long horizon tasks using reinforcement learning at Meta.
+I am currently working on training LLM agents for long-horizon tasks using reinforcement learning at Meta.

 I obtained my PhD from the [Prorok Lab](https://www.proroklab.org/) at the University of Cambridge, were I studied heterogeneity in multi-agent and multi-robot systems and developed the [VMAS](https://github.com/proroklab/VectorizedMultiAgentSimulator) simulator.